Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Entanglement spectrum

-When $g>g_c$, the ES seemingly opens a gap at $q=\pi-\frac{2\pi}{L}$, which is mainly caused by the relevant long-range interaction.
-This similar phenomenon can be also found in the two-dimensional Heisenberg model with long-range interaction on the square lattice~\cite{Song_2023,zhao2023finite}.
+When $g>g_c$, the ES appears to open a gap at $q_n=\pi-2\pi/L$ ($15\pi/16$), which is primarily driven by the relevant long-range interaction in the entanglement Hamiltonian.
+Whether this gap remains finite in the thermodynamic limit remains to be checked by finite-size scaling.
+This similar phenomenon can be also found in the two-dimensional Heisenberg model with long-range interaction on the square lattice~\cite{Song2023Dynamical,zhao2023finite}.
 These studies suggest that the entanglement Hamiltonian in the Néel phase can be effectively modeled as a Heisenberg chain with long-range interactions along the entanglement boundary.

-To further investigate the impact of long-range interaction on the spectrum, we consider an one-dimensional $S=1/2$ antiferromagnetic Heisenberg chain with power-law long-range interaction.
+To further investigate the impact of long-range interaction on the spectrum, we consider a one-dimensional $S=1/2$ antiferromagnetic Heisenberg chain with power-law long-range interaction.
 This model allows us to systematically explore how long-range interactions influence the entanglement properties and spectral behaviors.
 This Hamiltonian is written as

 where $J_{r}=(-1)^{r-1}/r^{\alpha}$ without sign problem for QMC simulation.
-When $\alpha\rightarrow \infty$, this Hamiltonian becomes short-ranged Heisenberg chain whose ground state is Luttinger liquid.
+When $\alpha\rightarrow \infty$, this Hamiltonian becomes a short-ranged Heisenberg chain the ground state of which is Luttinger liquid (here, Luttinger liquid is applied to describe the ground state of the 1D system).
 When $\alpha<3$ , the linear dispersion will break down due to the long-range interaction.
 As $\alpha$ gradually decreases, the long-range interaction will induce a long-range order.
-At $\alpha\approx 2.23$, the system will undergoes a quantum phase transition between the N\'eel phase and Luttinger liquid phase~\cite{Laflorencie2005Critical,zhao2025Unconventional}.
+At $\alpha\approx 2.23$, the system undergoes a quantum phase transition between the N\'eel phase and Luttinger liquid phase~\cite{Laflorencie2005Critical,zhao2025Unconventional}.
 When $\alpha<2.23$, the long-range interaction becomes relevant and drives the system into the long-range N\'eel order~\cite{Yusuf2004spin,diessel2022generalized}.
 If $\alpha<1$, the spin excitation spectrum will become discontinous and open a gap near $q=\pi$, which enters the super long-range phase and falls in the fully connected Lieb-Mattis case~\cite{Lieb1962Ordering,zhao2025Unconventional}.

+We extract the spin excitation spectrum of the one-dimensional Heisenberg chain with long-range interaction via QMC and SAC, as depicted in Fig.\ref{Fig.s2}.
+For large $\alpha$, the system is in a Luttinger liquid phase exhibiting a gapless two-spinon continuum.
+As $\alpha$ decreases, the growing long-range interaction suppresses and eventually confines the two-spinon continuum.
+Once the system enters the Néel phase, magnon excitations become dominant~\cite{yang2024dynamics}.